 Few things are more frustrating than being continually outwitted by a squirrel on a mission to steal food from the bird feeder in your yard.
-While I can’t offer any guarantees, if you follow the tips below, you should be able to stop squirrels from raiding your bird feeder, so you can get back to bird watching.

 Place Bird Feeder Out of Reach

 Squirrels can jump impressive distances in their quest for food.
 They can jump up to 8 feet horizontally and down over 11 feet vertically.
 Although you may love having your bird feeder next to your favorite tree for optimal viewing, it is best to position it at least 12 feet away from anything a squirrel could use as a launching point.
 This position makes it much harder for them to make a flying leap onto the feeder.

 Instead, situate your bird feeder in the middle of the yard.
 Use a freestanding metal pole designed specifically for bird feeders.
 Make sure to sink it at least 2 feet into the ground.
 This placement and stability will help protect your feeder from squirrels.

 If relocating your bird feeder is not an option, install a squirrel baffle.
 Baffles are shaped like an upside-down bowl and attach to the pole below your hanging bird feeder.
 It acts as a shield to prevent access by hungry squirrels.
 When a squirrel jumps onto the baffle, it slides down the smooth surface back to the ground.